2022 Wimbledon men's singles draw, scores - Tennis

 Nadal is seeded second.

-Djokovic plays No. 10 seed Jannik Sinner, a promising 20-year-old, in the quarterfinals.
+Djokovic plays No. 9 seed Cameron Norrie of Great Britain in the semifinals.

 Nadal, on the other half, saw his draw open up in the first two days with the withdrawals of 2021 Wimbledon runner-up Matteo Berrettini (potential semifinal foe) and 2017 Wimbledon runner-up Marin Cilic (potential fourth round foe) and the elimination of No. 6 seed Felix Auger-Aliassime (potential quartefinal foe).